top of page

 Left entrance of the West Portal, Chartres Cathedral. ~ 1145

-Christ ascended to the First Mystery where he received his Vesture, his Robe of Glory.
+Christ ascended to the First Mystery to Receive his Vesture

 christ robe of glory1.png